miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 | R<sup>2</sup> is large | The model is more accurate. |

 _Table 1 Model accuracy based on MSE and R<sup>2</sup>_

+**Use case**
+1. Tonia uploads a dataset with two quantitative variables (age and number of divorces) into TrendLine.
+2. TrendLine produces a formula with the values MSE= 6 and R2= 0.1.
+3. Because the model produced a large MSE and small R<sup>2</sup>, the formula and model are not considered accurate.
+4. Tonia must conduct further analysis to determine if model generates predictions that are reliable.

 ## What is linear regression used for?